SamuelSwartzberg/flashcardifying_text_temp/misc.md

 In a narcisstic family, the ⟮»neutral sibling/person«⟯ is said to be the sibling/person that ⟮always tries to mediate⟯, but ends up ⟮denying the reality of what's happening⟯.
 In a narcisstic family, a »⟮flying monkey⟯« is person ⟮used by the narcissist⟯ as ⟮a proxy for their narcissist actions.⟯

-# lock-picking

-## lockpicking tools

-In general, the three major types of lockpicking tools are ⟮hooks⟯, ⟮rakes⟯, and ⟮tensioning tools⟯.

-## basic lock model

-flex-container:✫sm_Simple-Paper-Lock-Lock-Picking-Theory.gif✫✫sm_Shear-Line-Lock-Picking-Theory.png✫
-We can construct a basic sort of lock with ⟮a pencil⟯ and ⟮two pieces of paper.⟯ The ⟮gap between the two pieces of paper⟯ is ⟮the shear line⟯, and ⟮the pencil⟯ is ⟮the pin⟯.

-## lock externals

-flex-container:✫sm_200px-Pin_tumbler_no_key.svg.png✫✫sm_220px-Zylinderset.jpg✫

-Everything else in a ⟮cylinder lock⟯ is ⟮contained in⟯ ⟮the cylinder(shell/casing/housing/body) ⟯ If we were to ⟮cut apart an average door in europe or the US⟯ and ⟮take the locking mechanism out⟯, we would be seeing ⟮the cylinder (shell/casing/housing/body⟯).
-⟮The keyway⟯|⟮the slit into which the key is inserted⟯|⟮✫sm_paste-94ce876199a755e05d6628c15b753868dbcb2a15.jpg✫⟯ ⟮The shoulder of a key⟯|⟮what prevents it from being inserted too far⟯|⟮✫sm_schlage-lock-diagram4.jpg✫⟯

-The ⟮cylinder⟯ of a lock is also called ⟮shell/housing/casing/body⟯.
-⟮A lock that is contained in a cylinder⟯ is known as ⟮a cylinder lock⟯.
-⟮Cylinder locks⟯ are i⟮ndependent from the boltwork⟯, and so ⟮allow easy maintenance⟯.
-⟮Pin tumbler locks⟯ are the most common type of ⟮mechanism⟯ for ⟮cylinder locks⟯.
-⟮A pin tumbler lock⟯ uses ⟮pins⟯ ⟮contained in a tumbler⟯ to ⟮prevent locks from opening⟯.
-⟮Pin tumbler locks⟯ are the ones we think of when we think of ⟮locks and lock-picking⟯.

-## image labelling

-flex-container:✫sm_200px-Pin_tumbler_half_picked.svg.png✫

-thing in the image|name
-⟮the blue and red things⟯|⟮the pins⟯
-⟮the blue pins⟯|⟮the driver pins⟯
-⟮the red pins⟯|⟮the key pins⟯
-⟮the plug⟯|⟮yellow in the image⟯
-⟮the casing⟯|⟮green in the image⟯

-current status|pin
-⟮Overset⟯|⟮pin 4 (from front⟯)
-⟮being picked⟯|⟮pin 5 (from front⟯)
-⟮successfully picked⟯|⟮pin 1 and 3 (from front⟯)
-⟮unpicked⟯|⟮pin 2 (from front⟯)

-## comb picks

-flex-container:✫sm_200px-Pin_tumbler_bypass.svg.png✫✫sm_300px-Lockpicking_Comb_Picks.jpg✫

-Some insecure locks allow us to unlock them by ⟮ pushing both key and driver pins ⟯ ⟮past the shear line⟯ ⟮comb picks⟯ ⟮push⟯ ⟮both driver and key pins⟯ ⟮completely into the lock⟯ comb picks might look like ⟮‹image›⟯
-What normally ⟮prevents us from just pushing all pins completely above the shear line w/ comb picks⟯ is ⟮that there isn't enough space in the lock⟯

-## shear line

-flex-container:✫sm_200px-Pin_tumbler_bypass.svg.png✫✫sm_How-a-Lock-Works-Animation.gif✫✫sm_Simple-Paper-Lock-Lock-Picking-Theory.gif✫✫Pin-Tumbler-Lock-Shear-Line.png✫

-The ⟮shear line⟯ is ⟮the gap between⟯ ⟮the casing⟯ and ⟮the plug⟯ ⟮the driver pins⟯ are the pins that ⟮the springs are directly contactin⟯g ⟮the key pins⟯ are the pins that ⟮the key will directly contact⟯ and that ⟮thus 'read' the key⟯ To ⟮open a door⟯, ⟮the plug⟯ ⟮must be able to rotate⟯.
-If a door is ⟮locked⟯, ⟮the pins⟯ are ⟮preventing the plug from rotating⟯.
-For the ⟮plug to be able to rotate⟯, ⟮the gaps between pins⟯ must ⟮line up with the shear line.⟯ If ⟮the correct key is inserted⟯, it makes ⟮the gaps between pins⟯ ⟮line up with the shear line⟯.
-To ⟮prevent any old key to be used to open a lock⟯, ⟮the key pins have different lengths⟯ If you ⟮insert the wrong key into a lock⟯, the lock will not open because ⟮gaps between pins not in line with shear line⟯ The part of the lock that we are exploiting to pick is ⟮the shear line⟯ The thing that ⟮keeps the pins down in a lock⟯ are ⟮the springs⟯.
-⟮✫sm_200px-Pin_tumbler_no_key.svg.png✫⟯|⟮Locked⟯
-⟮✫sm_200px-Pin_tumbler_with_key.svg.png✫⟯|⟮unlocked with a key⟯ ⟮✫sm_200px-Pin_tumbler_bad_key.svg.png✫⟯|⟮wrong key⟯

-## manufacturing tolerances

-flex-container:✫sm_images-9ed43522ef2c55350dcd6adefc4db944373d3d89.png✫✫sm_Real-Plug-Lock-Flaws.jpg✫

-In a general sense, locks would ⟮not be pickable⟯ if not for ⟮manufacturing tolerances⟯.
-The reason that ⟮not all pins bind⟯ once you ⟮apply rotational tension⟯ is tha⟮t the holes are ever-so-slightly off-center⟯.
-The pin that will ⟮bind here first⟯ if we ⟮rotate in the upwards direction⟯ is ⟮the second or the fourth pin.⟯

-## binding pins

-flex-container:✫sm_Setting-Standard-Pin-Lock-Picking-Theory-.gif✫✫sm_Lock-Picking-Single-Pin-Picking.gif✫✫sm_Peterson-GSP-Hook-1-Black-Handle.jpg✫
-A ⟮bound⟯ pin is the one that if ⟮rotational tension is being applied⟯ is ⟮hard to move (won't slip⟯) ⟮Applying rotational tension⟯ allows ⟮pins⟯ to ⟮bind⟯, and thus ⟮setting them⟯.
-Pins can only ⟮bind⟯ if ⟮rotational tension is being applied⟯, otherwise ⟮they won't get stuck⟯ and f⟮all right back into the cylinder.⟯
-There is ⟮most often (though not always⟯) ⟮only one⟯ ⟮binding pin⟯ at a time.
-The ⟮binding pin⟯ is ⟮the pin⟯ that ⟮is currently being bound⟯ (or ⟮will be bound once rotational tension is applied⟯), and thus is ⟮the next pin that can be set.⟯

-⟮Single pin picking⟯ is ⟮picking the pins one at a time⟯, which looks something like ⟮‹image above›⟯ ⟮Single pin picking⟯ uses ⟮hooks⟯ as tools, which look something like ⟮‹image›⟯ Core loop of ⟮single pin picking⟯: ⟮find binding pin⟯ → ⟮set binding pin⟯ To ⟮test if⟯ ⟮sth is a binding pin⟯, you ⟮push it slightly⟯.
-Compared to ⟮non-binding pins⟯, if we push on ⟮the binding pin⟯, it will feel ⟮slightly stiffer and harder to lift⟯.
-T⟮o set the binding pin⟯, we ⟮push on the pin⟯ until ⟮we reach the shear line⟯.
-Once ⟮you've pushed the binding pin to the shear line⟯, if ⟮you've set the pin⟯, ⟮the driver pin will catch⟯ and t⟮he key pin will fall into the plug⟯.
-Once ⟮you've pushed the binding pin to the shear line⟯, if y⟮ou've set the pin⟯, you probably hear ⟮a slight click⟯ or feel ⟮a slight rotation⟯.
-However, it is also possible to
-⟮push the binding pin in too far⟯|⟮overset⟯|⟮✫sm_overset_1130.jpg✫⟯ ⟮not push the binding pin in far enough⟯|⟮underset⟯|⟮✫sm_underset_1130.jpg✫⟯

-If you ⟮can no longer find a binding pin⟯, you have likely ⟮overset or underset a pin⟯

-## tensioning

-flex-container:✫sm_standard-tension-wrench.jpg✫

-⟮tensioning tools⟯ are for ⟮applying tension to the lock (to bind the pins⟯) The ⟮tension wrench⟯ is ⟮the most common type of⟯ ⟮tensioning tool.⟯ A tension wrench might look like ⟮‹image›⟯
-A ⟮tension wrench⟯ has ⟮a short end⟯ to ⟮place in the keyway⟯ and ⟮a long end⟯ to ⟮act as a lever⟯.
-You need to apply ⟮very little tension⟯ with ⟮the tension wrench⟯ to bind the pins.
-⟮Letting go of the tension applied with the tension wrench⟯ ⟮resets the lock⟯.

-## raking

-flex-container:✫sm_Lock-Picking-With-A-Bogota-Rake-2.gif✫✫sm_Peterson-GSP-Bogie-2-Black-Handle.jpg✫

-⟮Raking⟯ is ⟮scrubbing the pins⟯ until we ⟮happen to set all the pins⟯.
-Raking might look like ⟮‹image›⟯
-⟮Raking⟯ has roughly the same motion as ⟮brushing your teeth⟯.
-In raking, we ⟮add tension⟯ and then ⟮scrub the pins⟯.
-In raking, while ⟮scrubbing the pins⟯, ⟮vary⟯ things like ⟮speed, tension, angle, height, etc⟯ ⟮slightly⟯.
-In raking, we ⟮reset the lock⟯ by ⟮removing tension.⟯ In ⟮raking⟯, we often have to ⟮reset the lock a few times⟯ before it works ⟮Raking⟯ has the main advantage of ⟮being fast (to open the lock⟯), but the disadvantage of ⟮not working well for more difficult locks⟯.
-⟮Raking⟯ uses ⟮rakes⟯ as tools, which look like ⟮‹image›⟯